Air Testing, Soil Testing & Water Testing in Bay Area

 - State of California under Certificate #1991: To perform a wide variety of EPA approved methodologies, in Soil and Water matrices.

 - Department of Defense (DoD ELAP): Torrent Lab offers full service analytical testing under the DoD certification.
-Torrent Lab’s DoD certification covers all three matrices, namely Air, Water and Soil and all three major discipline, namely, Volatile Organics, Semi-Volatile Organics and In-organics chemistry.
+Torrent Lab’s DoD certification covers all three matrices, namely Air, Water and Soil and all three major disciplines, namely, Volatile Organics, Semi-Volatile Organics and In-organics chemistry.

 - NELAC: Torrent offers National Accreditation Certificate for full service Air Testing methodologies.